tatendazhou-azure/azure-az104-governance-baseline/policies/README.md

-# Azure Policies
+This folder is reserved for Azure Policy documentation and definitions used across future governance projects.

-This folder contains Azure Policy definitions and references used to enforce governance standards such as tagging and allowed locations.
+Policies in this lab were assigned directly via built-in Azure Policy definitions at resource group scope.